-Once the content of a DHPC and communication plan from the marketing authorisation holder are agreed by national competent authorities or the Agency, the national competent authorities or the Agency should share the final DHPC and communication plan using the early notification system (see XV.C.1.1.), and the Agency or the national competent authority as relevant should coordinate any subsequent safety announcement as appropriate using the process described in XV.C.1.1.
-The early notification system is only used if the DHPC concerns an active substance authorised in more than one Member State.

-In cases where an authority outside the EU requests the dissemination of a DHPC in their territory for a medicinal product also authorised in the EU, the marketing authorisation holder should notify the relevant competent authorities in the EU.
-This is part of the legal requirement under which the marketing authorisation holder shall notify the competent authorities of any new information which may impact the risk-benefit balance of a medicinal product [REG Art 16(2) and DIR 23(2)].
-The need for any subsequent communication, e.g. a DHPC, in the EU should be considered and agreed on a case-by-case basis.
+598 Once the content of a DHPC and communication plan from the marketing authorisation 599 holder are agreed by national competent authorities or the Agency, the national competent authorities or the Agency should exchange share the final DHPC and communication plan 600 using the early notification system (see XV.C.1.1.), and the Agency or the national 601 602 competent authority as relevant should coordinate any subsequent safety announcement as appropriate using the process described in XV.C.1.1.
+The early notification system is only 603 used if the DHPC concerns an active substance authorised in more than one Member State.
+604 605 In cases where an authority outside the EU requests the dissemination of a DHPC in their territory for a 606 medicinal product also authorised in the EU, the marketing authorisation holder should notify the 607 relevant competent authorities in the EU.
+This is part of the legal requirement under which the 608 marketing authorisation holder shall notify the competent authorities of any new information which 609 may impact the risk-benefit balance of a medicinal product [REG Art 16(2) and DIR 23(2)].
+The need

-A flow chart describing the processing of DHPCs is provided in Figure XV.1..
+- 610 for any subsequent communication, e.g. a DHPC, in the EU should be considered and agreed on a - 611 case-by-case basis. - A flow chart describing the processing of DHPCs is provided in Figure XV.I. at the end of the Module.

-XV.C.2.2.
+613 XV.C.2.2.
 Translation and dissemination of DHPCs

-For centrally authorised medicinal products, medicinal products subject to an EU procedure and, in most cases, for medicinal products authorised through the mutual recognition or decentralised procedure, the working language for preparing the DHPCs will normally be English.
+For centrally authorised medicinal products, medicinal products subject to an EU referral procedure for safety reasons and, in most cases, for medicinal products authorised through the mutual recognition or decentralised procedure, the working language for preparing the DHPCs will normally be English.

 Once the text of the DHPC is agreed, the marketing authorisation holder should prepare translations in the official languages of the Member States, as specified by the Member States where the DHPC is to be distributed.
-The draft translations should be submitted to the Member States for a language review and such review should be done within a reasonable timeframe which should not exceed 4-5 working days.
+The draft translations should be submitted to the Member States for a language review within a reasonable timeframe (no more thanwhich should not exceed two 4-5 working days).
 Member States should aim at reviewing the translations ideally within 48 hours.

-For centrally authorised medicinal products and medicinal products subject to an EU procedure, the relevant marketing authorisation holder should provide the Agency with a complete set of all final EU official language versions as well as any additional related communication documents.
+622 For centrally authorised medicinal products and medicinal products subject to an EU referral procedure

+623 for safety reasons, the relevant marketing authorisation holder should provide the Agency with a 624 complete set of all final EU official language versions as well as any additional related communication 625 documents.

-XV.C.2.3.
+626 XV.C.2.3.
 Publication of DHPCs

 The competent authorities may publish the final DHPC.
-The marketing authorisation holder will be informed of the intent to publish the DHPC so that the timing for such publication is aligned to that of the dissemination of DHPC in the Member States.
-The competent authorities in the Member States may also issue an additional safety announcement (see XV.B.5.2.), and disseminate them to relevant healthcare professionals' organisations as appropriate.
+The marketing authorisation holder will be informed of the intent to publish the DHPC so that+the timing for such publication should beis aligned to that of the dissemination of DHPC in the Member States.
+The competent authorities in the Member States may also issue an additional safety announcement(see XV.B.5.2.), and disseminate themir DHPC to relevant healthcare professionals' organisations as appropriate.